 NEW YORK – Logistical challenges and potentially bitter disputes lie ahead as passionate advocates of adoption press for changes that might enable thousands of Haitian children affected by the earthquake to be placed in U.S. homes.

 The obstacles are daunting, starting with a need to register Haiti‘s dislocated children.
 If done right, this would enable authorities to distinguish between children who might be good candidates for adoption and those with surviving relatives willing to care for them.

-There also will be efforts to overhaul Haiti’s troubled child protection system, update its adoption laws and boost support for in Haiti.
+There also will be efforts to overhaul Haiti’s troubled child protection system, update its adoption laws and boost support for family reunification programs in Haiti.